Pope Benedict XIII: Other activities

 Benedict XIII elevated 29 new cardinals into the cardinalate in a total of 12 consistories; one such new cardinal was Prospero Lambertini, who later became Pope Benedict XIV.

 Benedict XIII, whose orders were descended from Scipione Rebiba, personally consecrated at least 139 bishops for various important European sees, including German, French, English and New World bishops.
-These bishops in turn consecrated bishops almost exclusively for their respective countries, causing other episcopal lineages to die.
+These bishops in turn consecrated bishops for their respective countries, causing other episcopal lineages to die out.
 As a result, more than 90% of present-day bishops trace their episcopal lineage through him to Cardinal Rebiba.

-With the papal bull Pretiosus, dated 26 May 1727, Benedict XIII granted to all Dominicans major houses of study and in particular to the Roman College of St. Thomas, the future Pontifical University of St. Thomas Aquinas, Angelicum the right of conferring academic degrees in theology to students outside the Order.
+With the papal bull Pretiosus, dated 26 May 1727, Benedict XIII granted to all Dominicans major houses of study and in particular to the Roman College of St. Thomas, the future Pontifical University of Saint Thomas Aquinas Angelicum the right of conferring academic degrees in theology to students outside the Order.

 Death and burial

 Benedict XIII was suddenly attacked by a catarrh, contracted while officiating at the funeral service of Cardinal Marco Antonio Ansidei, of which he died on 21 February 1730 at the age of 81.
 His death was made public to the people the next day.

 The pope was of middling size; his countenance was mild, his nose aquiline and he had a broad forehead.
 At the autopsy, it was discovered that his heart was remarkably large.
 His funeral ceremonies were performed at the Vatican, whence he was removed to the Santa Maria sopra Minerva where he was buried in a tomb completed by Pietro Bracci and others.

-After the next papal election elevated Pope Clement XII to the pontificate, Clement promptly excommunicated Benedict XIII's corrupt deputy, Cardinal Coscia.
+After the 1730 papal conclave elevated Pope Clement XII to the pontificate, Clement promptly excommunicated Benedict XIII's corrupt deputy, Cardinal Coscia.
 Coscia fled Rome and his punishment, but was later restored and took part in the conclaves of 1730 and 1740.

 Pope Benedict XIV would later say of Benedict XIII: "We respectfully love that pontiff who backed his carriage rather than dispute the passage with a cartman."
 On that occasion, Benedict XIII had exclaimed to his coachman: "Non ci far impicci" – "Do not involve us in a quarrel."
 On the other hand, this anonymous satirical comment on Benedict XIII's death was posted at the Pasquino: